|USACO||Yes||Easy - Advanced||Individual||Online||December - March||No|

 Probably the most competitive and famous programming contest in the world, the Google Code Jam is a competition by Google to search for talented programmers to hire (adults can participate too).
 Although it is virtually impossible for high schoolers to win, it is a good experience nonetheless.
 Top prize is $15,000 and limited edition Code Jam t-shirts are given out to the top 1,000 people.

 Kaggle hosts advanced data science and machine learning competitions for a generous amount of cash prize (ranging from $5,000 to $1,500,000!).
 The contests are often sponsored by companies.
-However, these competitions opens to adults as well and is highly competitive.
+However, these competitions opens to adults as well and are highly competitive.

 Got another competition?